Gissio/radpro/docs/devices/Bosean FS-5000/install.md

 ![ST-LINK V2 programmer](../../img/ST-LINK-V2.png)

-**WARNING:** Double-check electrical connections to prevent damage to the device.
+**WARNING:** Double-check connections to avoid damaging the device.

 ## Step 3: Flash the firmware

-1. For Windows users, install the [ST-LINK driver](https://www.st.com/en/development-tools/stsw-link009.html).
+1. Windows users: install the [ST-LINK driver](https://www.st.com/en/development-tools/stsw-link009.html).
-2. Download and extract the latest `radpro-[version].zip` from [Rad Pro releases](https://github.com/Gissio/radpro/releases).
+2. Download and extract the latest `radpro-flashtool-[version].zip` from [Rad Pro releases](https://github.com/Gissio/radpro/releases).
-3. Navigate to the `bosean` folder and run the appropriate script based on your operating system:
+3. Navigate to the `bosean-fs5000` folder and run the appropriate script:
-  * Windows: Double click `bosean-fs5000-[type].bat`.
+  * Windows: Double click `install.bat`.
-  * Linux: Run `bosean-fs5000-[type].sh` in a terminal.
+  * Linux: Run `install.sh` in a terminal.
-  * macOS: Open `Terminal.app` (in `/Applications/Utilities`), navigate to the `bosean` folder, and drag `bosean-fs5000-[type].sh` onto the Terminal icon in the dock.
+  * macOS: Open `Terminal.app` (in `/Applications/Utilities`), navigate to the `bosean-fs5000` folder, and drag `install.sh` onto the Terminal icon in the dock.
-  * `[type]`: Installation type (`install` or `update`).
-Note: Not all releases support updating.
-4. The installer will prompt you to select a language using two-letter language codes.
-Enter the desired code to proceed.
+4. Select a language by entering its two-letter code (e.g., `en` for English) when prompted.
 5. The installer automatically backs up the original firmware to the `backup` folder.
-Store this securely to restore the original firmware if needed.
-To restore, drag the backup file onto `bosean-fs5000-install.bat` (Windows) or `bosean-fs5000-install.sh` (macOS/Linux).
+Store this file securely to restore the original firmware if needed.
+   * To restore, drag the backup file onto `install.bat` (Windows) or `install.sh` (macOS/Linux).
-6. Close and reassemble the device.
+6. Reassemble the device after flashing.

 <!-- Note: check this [video](https://youtu.be/Ney8Cb1XnZk) for alternative installation instructions. -->